Haiti: Haitian penitentiary system

 Port-au-Prince penitentiary is home to half of Haiti's prisoners.
-The prison has a capacity of 1,200 detainees but as of November 2017 the penitentiary was obliged to keep 4,359 detainees, a 454% occupancy level.
-This leads to severe consequences for the inmates.

-One cell could hold up to 60 inmates which was originally designed for only 18, therefore creating tight and uncomfortable living conditions.
-The inmates are forced to create makeshift hammocks from the wall and ceilings.
-The men are on a 22/ 23 hour lock up in the cells so the risk of diseases is very high.
-The inability to receive sufficient funds from the government as Haiti endures severe natural disasters which take up their attention and resources, such as the 2010 earthquake, has caused deadly cases of malnutrition, combined with the tight living conditions, increases the risk of infectious diseases such as tuberculosis which has led to 21 deaths in January 2017 alone at the Port-au-Prince penitentiary.
+The prison has a capacity of 1,200 detainees but as of November 2017 the penitentiary was obliged to keep 4,359 detainees, a 363% occupancy level.
+The inability to receive sufficient funds has caused deadly cases of malnutrition, combined with the tight living conditions, increases the risk of infectious diseases such as tuberculosis.

 Haitian law states that once arrested, one must go before a judge within 48 hours; however, this is very rare.
-In an interview with Unreported World, the prison governor stated that around 529 detainees were never sentenced, there are 3,830 detainees who are in prolonged detained trial detention.
-Therefore, 80% are not convicted.

-Unless families are able to provide the necessary funds for inmates to appear before a judge there is a very slim chance the inmate would have a trial, on average, within 10 years.
-Brian Concannon, the director of the non-profit Institute for Justice and Democracy in Haiti, claims that without a substantial bribe to persuade judges, prosecutors and lawyers to undergo their case, there is no prospect for getting a trial for years.
+Unless families are able to provide the necessary funds for inmates to appear before a judge, there is a very slim chance the inmate would have a trial, on average, within 10 years.

-Families may send food to the penitentiary; however, most inmates depend on the meals served twice a day.
-However, the majority of the meals consist of ration supplies of rice, oats or cornmeal, which has led to deadly cases of malnutrition-related ailments such as beriberi and anemia.
-Prisoners too weak are crammed in the penitentiary infirmary.

-In confined living spaces for 22–23 hours a day, inmates are not provided with latrines and are forced to defecate into plastic bags and leave them outside their cells.
+In confined living spaces for 22–23 hours a day, inmates are not provided with latrines and are forced to defecate into plastic bags.
 These conditions were considered inhumane by the Inter-American Court of Human Rights in 2008.

+On 3 March 2024, armed gangs stormed the main prison in Port-au-Prince and around 3700 inmates escaped, while 12 people were killed.